prcerda/Kanister-samples/postgresql-dump-ext/README.md

 kubectl create -f postgresql-ext-blueprint-alldbs.yaml -n kasten-io
 ```

-4. Annotate the application (deployment) with the correct annotation to instruct K10 to use the Blueprint (postgres-ext-bp)
+4. Annotate the application ConfigMap with the correct annotation to instruct K10 to use the Blueprint (postgres-ext-bp)
 ```
-kubectl annotate deployment application-name kanister.kasten.io/blueprint='postgres-ext-bp' --namespace=application-namespace
+kubectl annotate configmap postgresql-configmap kanister.kasten.io/blueprint='postgres-ext-bp' --namespace=application-namespace
 ```
 5. Use Kasten to backup and restore the application using a [Kasten Policy](postgres-ext-bp)